Destructuring of arrays is a way to unpack values from arrays and assign them to variables directly.

 Swapping Values with Destructuring

-One of the most common applications of destructuring is to swap the value of two variables without using a temporary variable.
+One of the most common applications of destructuring is swapping the value of two variables without using a temporary variable.

 let a = 1;